Emiliox1526/pokedex_carbonica/TESTING_GUIDE.md

 1. Tap "EN" to switch to English
 2. Notice that:
    - The drawer title changes to "Regional Pokédex"
-   - Menu items change to English ("My Favorites", "Who is this Pokémon?")
+   - Menu items change to English ("My Favorites", "Who is that Pokémon?")
    - The language label updates to show "English"
 3. Tap "ES" to switch back to Spanish
 4. Notice everything returns to Spanish